-What is it exactly that makes people collect casino chips?
+What exactly makes people collect casino chips?
 Is it the round shape?
-After all, who hasn’t taken a coin of some type and flipped it – heads, tails, heads, tails…………that’s got to be a universal urge.
-But chips, I’m not sure.
+After all, who hasn’t taken a coin of some type and flipped it – heads, tails, heads, tails-that’s a universal urge.
+But chips, I’m not sure if they evoke the same instinct, yet they hold a special allure for many collectors like us.

 The fact that you can hold a chip in your hand helps, and it represents money, or better yet, it represents the quest for more money, easy money.
 That one little chip can be transformed into a lot more.
 Hell, “Tree Top” Jack Straus turned the phrase “a chip and a chair” into reality when he won the 1982 World Series of Poker Championship after being nearly busted early in the tournament.